Rickey Woodard

-Rickey Woodard is an American jazz saxophonist.
+Rickey Woodard (born August 5, 1950) is an American jazz saxophonist.

-Born in Nashville, Tennessee, from 1980 on Woodard spent seven years with the Ray Charles band.
+Born in Nashville, Tennessee, from 1980 onwards Woodard spent seven years with the Ray Charles band.

 A member of the Clayton-Hamilton Jazz Orchestra, Woodard has also recorded with Frank Capp and as a member of Jeannie and Jimmy Cheatham's Sweet Baby Blues Band.

 In 1993, he embarked on a series of yearly visits to the Peterborough Jazz Club in England, billed with veteran British jazz musicians such as Dick Morrissey, John Burch, and Tony Archer.